Andy-Big/Sparrow_00.01.04.00.02/README.md

 The oscilloscope application should start itself within 5-20 seconds, but if it doesn't start - just turn off the oscilloscope by long-pressing the power button (or unplugging the power connector) and turn it on again.

 # Change History

+#### **a006** 11.02.2025

+* reduced space between measurement points
+* made saving and restoring the appearance of measurement points - specifying channels by names or colors
+* fixed bug: the "Change item" item in the measurement points menu did not work
+* fixed bug: the signal window did not expand to full screen with the first click on the expansion icon
+* in full-screen mode, a small panel was added at the bottom with information about the sampling mode/frequency and channel scale
+* when clicking on the scale value in the information panel in full-screen mode, the channel settings window opens

 #### **a005** 30.01.2025